 Surfacing the right information at the right time and drawing connections between data assets.

-Enabling dynamic discovery and a high degree of reliability across your data infrastructure, regardless of domain.
+Enabling dynamic discovery and a high degree of reliability across your data infrastructure, regardless of the domain or location of data storage — data warehouse, data lake, data source, etc.

 Understanding what data is needed